maxep/MXPagerView/README.md

 [![License](https://img.shields.io/cocoapods/l/MXPagerView.svg?style=flat)](http://cocoapods.org/pods/MXPagerView)
 [![Platform](https://img.shields.io/cocoapods/p/MXPagerView.svg?style=flat)](http://cocoapods.org/pods/MXPagerView)

 MXPagerView is a pager view with the ability to reuse pages like you would do with a table view and cells.
-The MXPagerView also loads pages lazily, depending on the transition style, it will load the current page and neighbors and unload others pages.
+Depending on the transition style, it will load the current page and neighbors and unload others pages.

 MXPagerViewController allows you to load pages from storyboard using the MXPageSegue.